The ‘Bitcoin time-traveler’ Reddit post has been edited, but nobody knows who did it

-In 2013, Reddit user Luka_Magnotta appeared to present a bleak outlook of the year 2025, where rampant inequality and parabolic Bitcoin value has pushed the world to the brink of collapse.
+In 2013, a Reddit user appeared to present a bleak outlook of the year 2025, where rampant inequality and parabolic Bitcoin value has pushed the world to the brink of collapse.

-The post is absolutely ridiculous, but surprisingly, it appears someone has recently doctored it to read as if Magnotta themselves returned to edit the post, despite their account being deleted years ago.
+The post is absolutely ridiculous, but surprisingly, it appears someone has recently doctored it to read as if OP themselves returned to edit the post, despite their account being deleted years ago.

 Strangely, it’s now prefaced with: “Well gee, this blew up, Bitcoin should not be treated as an investment, it should be recognized as a speculative negative-sum game.”